FMMT666/launchpad.py/README.md

     sudo pip install launchpad_py

 (in case you need superuser rights) to install it.
-Notice that the required dependencies (see below) are not automatically resolved.

-You need to install PyGame separately.
+Notice that the required dependencies (see below) are not automatically resolved and you need to install PyGame separately.

+Also make sure that you're using the right "pip", matching your Python 2 or 3 preference.
+Check with

+    pip --version

+Which should bring up somewthing like:

+    pip 9.0.1 from /usr/lib/python2.7/dist-packages (python 2.7)

+For explicitly installing this in an Python 3 environment, use

+    pip3 install launchpad_py

 #### From local file system